What does the affix SA in the address of NOMOS Glashütte mean?

 What is the best way to send my watch by post?

 We recommend insured mail to send your package.
-Simply enquire at your local post office or delivery service.
+Simply inquire at your local post office or delivery service.
 Please package your NOMOS watch carefully, ideally in the NOMOS watch box, so that it arrives safe and sound.
 We will get in touch as soon as one of our watchmakers has inspected your watch.

 How much do repairs or servicing cost?